-this marinara sauce is so easy to make and so delicious that i haven't bought bottled sauce in years. once you try it, you won't ever buy that stuff again either. and why should anyone because this is so much healthier & tastier! the turkey meatballs are a great healthy alternative to traditional meat ones. and i swear, if you don't tell them it's turkey, they might not even notice!
+this marinara sauce is so easy to make and so delicious that i haven't bought bottled sauce in years. once you try it, you won't ever buy that stuff again either. and why should anyone because this is so much healthier & tastier! the turkey meatballs are a great healthy alternative to traditional meat ones. and i swear, if you don't tell them it's turkey, they might not even notice!mise en place

 4-6 servings